 - Rev. Dr. Jacqui Lewis, public theologian and senior minister at The Middle Church in New York City, activist and author of Fierce Love

-In this 20-minute US-only livestream, the panel discussed strategies to address vaccine disparities and improve immunization rates among communities of color.
+Watch the 20-minute US-only livestream, where the panel discussed strategies to address vaccine disparities and improve immunization rates among communities of color.